OpenCoreData/ocdDocumentation/README.md

 ### API maintance

+The section is not yet developed.

-Talk about GraphQL and graphs here... issues with maintaining APIs but also with aligning graphql to graph model.
+* Talk about GraphQL and graphs here...
+* issues with maintaining APIs but also with aligning graphql to graph model.
-potential for shacl -> graphql.
+* potential for shacl -> graphql.

 ### Web Components

-Notes:
-Recall ESIP and Force 11 citation guidelines
-EarthCube Shared Architecture Meeting

-###
+The section is not yet developed.

 ------